Swords and Sorcery (video game): Reception

 The game received positive reviews upon release.
-Rachael Smith of Your Sinclair praised the imaginative atmosphere the game offered, stating that developers drew the players into a "convincing world" and speculated that the game would become a "cult of sorts".
-Philippa Irving of Crash praised the presentation as "super" and the graphics as "rare for this type of game", adding that it also offered "brilliant" animation which shows the detail in the "best way possible".
+Rachael Smith of Your Sinclair praised the imaginative atmosphere the game offered, stating that developers drew the players into a "convincing world" and speculated the game would become a "cult of sorts".
+Philippa Irving of Crash praised the presentation as "super" and the graphics as "rare for this type of game", saying it also offered "brilliant" animation which shows the detail in the "best way possible".
 Gary Rook of Sinclair User opinionated that Swords and Sorcery was aimed at "Rambo-style" dungeon explorers.
-Regarding the graphics, Rook stated that they were "not staggering", but felt that they served a purpose and would have been "deadly dull" if the game was text-based only.
+Regarding the graphics, Rook stated they were "not staggering", but felt they served a purpose and would have been "deadly dull" if the game was text-based only.

-A reviewer of ZX Computing called it the best Dungeons and Dragons version "ever produced on a computer", and stated that it was "worth the wait".
-A reviewer of Computer and Video Games stated that the game was "unique" and could not be classified.
-However, the reviewer did criticise the speed of in-game combat, calling it "frustrating" at times.
+A reviewer of ZX Computing called it the best Dungeons & Dragons version "ever produced on a computer", and said that it was "worth the wait".
+A reviewer of Computer and Video Games stated that the game was "unique" and could not be classified, but the reviewer criticized the speed of in-game combat, calling it "frustrating" at times.
 Despite this, Computer and Video Games awarded it their "Game of the Month" award for January 1986.
 Robert Fripp of German magazine Aktueller Software Markt concluded that the game presented a "successful" adventure.
-Bob Wade of Amstrad Action praised the game's presentation, depth and atmosphere but criticized initial complexity and required time commitment.
+Bob Wade of Amstrad Action praised the game's presentation, depth and atmosphere, but criticized initial complexity and required time commitment.
 Computer Gamer received the game highly positively, calling it complex, difficult and immersive, giving particularly high points to atmosphere.

-In a later retrospect of role-playing games, Advanced Computer Entertainment noted that common criticism of the game was similar to "exploring a car park", however the reviewer praised the game's ability to portray a "complex" world.
+In a later retrospect of role-playing games, Advanced Computer Entertainment noted a common criticism of the game was that it was similar to "exploring an NCP car park", but the reviewer praised the game's ability to portray a "complex" world.